jivebiscuit/jivebiscuit.github.io/docs/loa/aus-zhu.md

-title: AUS-ZHU LOA
+title: AUST-ZHU
-# AUS-ZHU Letter of Agreement
+# AUST-ZHU Letter of Agreement
 ??? warning "Disclaimer"
     This document is provided for Houston ARTCC controllers to use when providing virtual ATC services on the VATSIM network.
 The information herein is **not intended for use in any real-world aviation applications**.